Yeqzids/mercury/README.md

              a3 = X   where X is a real number, to indicate the A1 non-gravitational force parameter for this body (the default is 0).

+             b = X    where X is a real number, to indicate the beta parameter (ratio between radiation force and gravitational force) for this body (the default is 0).

              E.g. the line might look something like this:
                MARS   m=3.22715144505386530E-07 d= 3.94